ralgar/homelab/docs/content/getting-started/prerequisites.md

 You'll also need the following:

 - A GitLab account
-- A Google account (for off-site backups)
+- A Backblaze account (for off-site backups)
 - A Cloudflare account and ownership of a second-level domain (like `example.com`)

 ---